-Problematic substance use or gambling doesn’t just the affect the individual but also their loved ones as well.
+Problematic substance use or gambling doesn’t just the affect the individual, but also their loved ones.

 Living and dealing with a drug/alcohol user or gambler is a painful, difficult and often distressing experience that can have long-lasting emotional, behavioural and financial consequences to all those involved.

 Some forms of coping may have emotional, physical or psychological impacts on you and your family.